MooersLab/latextips/README.md

 Do not get the two versions out of synch while writing or editing.

 You can also `git clone` your project from Overleaf to GitHub, but GitHub will charge you for this privilege.
-If you have an academic account that is private, you can clone it from your computer to that account.
+If you have a private academic account, you can clone it from your computer to that account.

 ## Use the browser bookmark bar to fast access